topquark22/Plexorino/README.md

 The SPI and I2C bus are also exposed on the yellow sockets, and pins 6, 7, 8 directly on the Arduino, which weren't used for anything else.

+If you need analog inputs, on the Nano V3 pins A6, A7 are available, but we didn't socket them here.

 *(Correction: 74LS259 should be 74HC259)*

 ![Plexorino](plex-16-16.jpg)